rust-lang/docs.rs/README.md

 environment.
 Don't forget to add a regular user.
 This program is using _onur_ username for chroot user for now.

-You also need clone crates.io-index respository.
+You also need to clone crates.io-index respository.
 You can clone repository from [crates.io-index](https://github.com/rust-lang/crates.io-index).

-This program is using _sudo_ to use chroot command. chroot is only command used with sudo in this program.
+This program is using _sudo_ to use chroot. chroot is only command used with sudo in this program.
 Make sure user has privileges to run chroot command with sudo.